Presidency of Salomé Zourabichvili: Transition and Inauguration

-President-elect Salomé Zourabichvili met sitting President Giorgi Margvelashvili on 3 December, inaugurating the first cordial transition of power between two Georgian presidents.
+President-elect Salome Zourabichvili met sitting President Giorgi Margvelashvili on 3 December, inaugurating the first cordial transition of power between two Georgian presidents.
 (In 1992, Zviad Gamsakhurdia was ousted by a violent coup, while Eduard Shevardnadze was deposed in 2003 during the Rose Revolution, and Mikheil Saakashvili refused to attend the inauguration of his successor in 2013.)
 However, a revised budget proposal presented by the Finance Ministry shortly prior to the runoff revealed severe financial cuts to the President's budget, significantly changing the nature of the presidency.
 The proposal reduced the budget by 39% of its total funding, cutting the allocated staff from 140 to just 60 members, and abolishing the President's Reserve Fund, a special budget allocating funds to projects chosen by the Presidency.

 Opposition leaders, meanwhile, called foul on the electoral results, despite their certification by the Central Election Commission.
 Grigol Vashadze called on 12 December for massive protests across the country and threatened to sue the new administration over electoral results.
 While Telavi, the provincial capital of Kakheti, was selected as the inaugural city by the Zourabichvili team, leaders of the United National Movement announced they would hold large protests in front of the inaugural site, protests that would eventually be moved or prevented by local law enforcement.
 On 16 December, rallies were held in Batumi, Zugdidi, Kutaisi, and Tbilisi, leading to injuries for two police officers and the arrest of UNM leader Davit Kirkitadze.

 During the transition period, Zourabichvili met with several government and foreign leaders, including EU Ambassador Carl Hartzell and NATO Representative James Appathurai, reassuring her future administration's goal to pursue a pro-Western policy.
 Meanwhile, in an attempt to diffuse nationwide protests, she offered to invite Grigol Vashadze on 6 December if the latter agreed to concede the victory.

 A day before the oath-taking ceremony, on 15 December, President-elect Salomé Zourabichvili laid a wreath at the memorial of fallen Georgian soldiers at Heroes’ Square in Tbilisi.
 She also visited the Mtatsminda Pantheon, a cemetery of public figures in Tbilisi.
 Salomé Zourabichvili was inaugurated as President of Georgia on 16 December at Batonis Tsikhe, the royal palace of Erekle II in Telavi, in front of a crowd of 2,000 Georgian and international guests, including incumbent government leaders, Catholicos-Patriarch Ilia II, former French President Nicolas Sarkozy, and Armenian President Armen Sarkissian.